ZhuochengLin/CS5500-A1-Node-Project/RESTfulServices.md

 * HTTP method: GET
 * Path: ```/api/users/:uid/bookmarks```
 * Request: User's PK
-* Response: Bookmarked Tuit JSON array
+* Response: Tuit JSON array

 ### 4. (Extra) User views a list of users who bookmarked a certain tuit
 * Analysis: Viewing a list of users who bookmarked a tuit will read data from the